armankhondker/Fantasy-Premier-Leauge-Team-Analyzer/README.md

 Users are required to know their **unique fpl entry id** to use this project.
 The id can be retreived on the fpl site by clicking "my team", "view gameweek history", and looking at the url.
 Example: https://fantasy.premierleague.com/entry/{team-id}/history

-These assume you have Python3 and the requests package installed.
+These scripts assume you have Python 3 and the requests package installed.
 Users can install this package by running:
 ```pip install requests```